 His left eye was swollen shut for several days, and his toes were so swollen and red that they looked deformed.
 “You couldn’t recognize him,” his mom recalled.

 For years, experts have recommended avoiding giving children peanuts until their third birthday for fear of triggering an allergy.
-A study published in The New England Journal of Medicine suggests that practice could be adding to the problem.
+A new study published in The New England Journal of Medicine suggests that practice could be adding to the problem.

 Dr. Elizabeth Koonce of Novant Health Eastover Pediatrics in Charlotte, North Carolina, said that before this study, there was no strong research to back up the conventional recommendations.